For the most updated information on receiving tenure and promotion, please see Chapter 3 of the Faculty Handbook.

 - Letter from Chairs in the College and/or advisory committees if applicable.

-- Tenure and Promotion Form submitted by department chair.
+- Tenure and Promotion Form submitted by department chair (in print form)

 - Candidate CV listing peer reviewed and non peer reviewed publications, shows, performances, presentations, etc separately.
 List all courses taught and when they were taught as well as all service completed and when (including research, academic, and service advising).